axelvaldez/radical-companies/_posts/5-rcompanies/rmedia/2022-04-02-rmedia-tools.markdown

     <li>Get a discount coupon to buy a paper copy of the book at the hosting store.</li>
     <li>See PRADERA READER.</li>
    </ul>
   <p>The SHELF is designed to be noticeable.
 A couple of elevated chairs could serve as a SHELF or maybe a single booth.
-This would be a space for quiet reading and also for readers to meet and talk (<em>i.e.</em>, instant book clubs).</p>
+This would be a space for quiet reading and also for readers to meet and talk (<em>i.e.</em>, instant book clubs). </p>
-  <p>What’s disruptive about this is that,</p>
+  <p>What’s disruptive about this is that the SHELF is different and becomes a conversation piece (<em>i.e.</em>, love or hate it, it gets mentioned online).
+Also,</p>
    <ul>
-    <li>The SHELF is different and becomes a conversation piece (<em>i.e.</em>, love or hate it, it gets mentioned online).</li>
     <li>The store gets increased foot traffic.</li>
     <li>More book copies are sold.</li>
     <li>PRADERA MEDIA gets all (opt-in) contact info (opt-in) collected at the SHELF.</li>